- Ievoli Sun

 In-depth discussions, led by the Secrétaire Général de la Mer, were held with national experts and the shipowner’s advisers, over the technical solutions for mitigating the risks generated by the wreck.
-With the agreement of the English and French authorities, the shipowner and their P&I Club contracted Smit Tak Co. on 10 April 2001 to implement response operations on the cargo of the Ievoli Sun: controlled release of the MEK and IPA then pumping out of the styrene, and finally of the heavy fuel oil.
+With the agreement of the English and French authorities, the shipowner and their P&I Club contracted Smit Tak Co. on 10 April 2001 to implement response operations on the cargo of the Ievoli Sun: controlled release of the MEK, IPA and diesel then pumping out of the styrene and the heavy fuel oil.
 Wreck treatment operations were completed on 31st May 2001.

 International cooperation was very quick and efficient during this incident.
 The Manche Plan was activated with the United Kingdom, which was closely involved in all phases of the operation.
 The Neuwerk, a German specialised vessel, was mobilised through the Bonn Agreement.
 The exchange of information with the European Commission was ongoing throughout the incident.
 At the initiative of the Italian Government, 7 experts came to assist their French counterparts as part of the European Task Force.

 One year on from the Erika accident, the Ievoli Sun spill reminds us that accidental pollution from oil tankers is not the only danger which threatens our coasts.
 In terms of human safety in the sphere of marine pollution, chemical tankers can be an even larger threat, because of the chemicals they transport, as well, of course, as their bunker fuel.

 Furthermore, this accident has proved to us once again the limits of our knowledge in this domain, both in terms of: